abhishek-kehsihba/MINI-PYTHON-Beginner-Project/README.md

 # MINI-PYTHON-Beginner-Project

-Small Python Projects for absolute beginners>
+Small Python Projects for absolute beginners.  <br>
 When starting with Python programming language, use these projects to understand basic concepts.